jonpaul108/LC_intermediate/02-Intermediate-Prompts/01-Intermediate-Intro/01-Intermediate-Intro.md

 ######
 Here are some recommendations:
 ######
 * *Give yourself time pressure.
-Set a clock for 20 minutes.*
-* *Stop when you run out of time.*
+Set a timer for 20 minutes.
+Stop when you run out of time.*
-* *If you did not solve the problem in the time limit, try again from scratch 24-48 hours later.*
 * *Give yourself plenty of time to comprehend, understand, and plan for a prompt.
 5 - 10 minutes is normal!*
 * *Practice the style of explaining you plan on using during the TAA while solving the prompts.*
+* *If you did not solve the problem in the time limit, try again from scratch 24-48 hours later.*
 * *Review what you did well.*
 * *Reflect on where you might have wasted time.*
 * *Reflect on your performance and progress.
 Consider how to improve.*